 In summary, be vigilant of your trees and before any pest onset, apply corrective treatment immediately, to prevent it from spreading to your other trees

-Additional care: If you have looked for your sunscreen so that the sun’s rays do not burn your skin, the beginning of summer is a good time to put a black mesh on top of your outdoor bonsai so that it begins to filter the sun rays that will fall more directly on them and thus protect them as well.
+Additional care: If you have looked for your sunscreen so that the sun’s rays do not burn your skin, the beginning of summer is a good time to put a black mesh on top of your outdoor bonsai.
+It begins to filter the sun rays that will fall more directly on them and thus protect them as well.

 Summer peak stage tasks